gutschke/isodhcp/README.md

 clients.

-This forces network traffic through the router's networking stack avoiding the level 2 network switch, and you can then use normal firewall rules to make traffic decisions.
+This forces network traffic through the router's networking stack avoiding the layer 2 network switch, and you can then use normal firewall rules to make traffic decisions.

 The daemon doesn't have any configuration file and is configured